 2. Improper lifting technique

-Lifting weight above your shoulders without proper technique can leave your upper back susceptible to injury.
-If you lift an object that is too heavy, without keeping your spine aligned or for a prolonged amount of time, you can place undue pressure on your upper back.
+Lifting weight above your head without proper technique can leave your upper back and shoulders susceptible to injury.
+If you lift an object that is too heavy, or if the object is held away from the body with the spine misaligned, you can place undue pressure on your upper back.
 Lifting objects overhead that are too heavy can strain muscles or sprain ligaments, or potentially injure the shoulder joint or spine, which could refer pain under or near the shoulder blade.

-Painting a ceiling, helping a friend move furniture, or participating in a softball league are all examples of how you can put your upper back through more work than it’s used to.
-Overuse can lead to muscle strains and ligament sprains, which can cause pain in the area between your shoulder blade and spine.
+Painting a ceiling, helping a friend move furniture, or participating in a softball league are all examples of activities that can put your upper back and shoulders through more work than they’re used to doing.
+Overuse can lead to muscle strains and ligament sprains, which can cause pain in the upper back, such as between your shoulder blade and spine.
 Another example is scapulothoracic bursitis, also called snapping scapula syndrome, in which the bursa between the shoulder blade (scapula) and thoracic spine becomes inflamed and painful from overuse or injury.

-It’s not uncommon for a rib to pop out of place or become misaligned after repetitive strain or reaching for an item overhead.
+While less common, a rib may pop out of place or become misaligned after repetitive strain or reaching for an item overhead.
 Sharp pain near your shoulder blade can result from this activity, and it can sometimes make it difficult to take a deep breath.

 7. Compression fracture